arbi11/potfolio_optimization/README.md

     # potfolio_optimization
-Collection of different strategies for optimal strategies using technical data (price-volume) and fundamental data
+Collection of different ML based strategies for optimal strategies using technical data (price-volume) and fundamental data

 # Description
-This repository contains various Jupyter notebooks focused on different aspects of financial data analysis, machine learning models, and data processing techniques.
+This repository contains various Jupyter notebooks focused on different aspects of financial data analysis, machine learning models/techniques (GNN, LLM, RAG, KG), and data processing techniques.
 Below is a brief description of each notebook:

 ## Getting Started
 To get started with these notebooks, clone the repository and ensure you have the necessary dependencies installed.
 Each notebook may have specific requirements, so please refer to the comments within each notebook for detailed instructions.